digital-asset/daml-net/README.md

 # Support

 This project is a community-driven effort and contributions are welcome.
-For questions or support with using the library please join the [DAML Community Slack channel](https://damldriven.slack.com/)
+If you are in need of support, have questions or just want to engage in friendly conversation anything Daml, contact us on our [Daml Community Forum](https://discuss.daml.com).

 # Usage